Digbijayee/CHALLENGES/1_sqlserver_tempdb_issue.md

 As a short-term or quick solution, **increase the VCore** allocation to get more tempdb resources and reduce contention or size issues.<br>
 https://docs.azure.cn/en-us/azure-sql/database/resource-limits-vcore-single-databases#gen5-hardware-part-1-2

+### Other Solutions
+If tempdb space is limited, you might consider:<br>
+Using ONLINE index rebuilds (if supported) to reduce tempdb usage.<br>
+Splitting the rebuild into partition-level operations.<br>